Best Kona Coffee: How to Choose Real 100% Kona Beans

 One of the best things about Kona Coffee is its silky smoothness.
 It’s also low in acid and very easy to drink.
 It has a pleasant aftertaste that lingers.

 The best Kona coffee is clean and well-balanced.
 It has a medium body, leaning toward the lighter end.
 If you like a full body like a Sumatran, this may not be the ideal coffee for you.
-But the rich aroma may reel you in, in spite of yourself.
+But the rich aroma may reel you in, despite yourself.

 Coffee lovers appreciate the delicate, fruity flavor.
 The brew sometimes has a spicy or buttery quality.
 Depending on the roast, it may develop nutty or caramel notes.
 It definitely has a richness that can be quite satisfying.